daikis12/group-8/README.md

 ## 🌐 Objective<a name="objective_Barriers_Across_Borders"></a> ##

-We hope that by mapping the stories of graduating international students at UCLA and sharing the experiences of those who face career-related opportunity barriers will alleviate their distress regarding their future and their immigration status through solidarity and information.
-We aim to achieve our goal by creating a map for international students to share their experiences with employment opportunities in the US.
+The goal of our project is to highlight the experiences of the graduating international students at UCLA regarding their experience with career-related opportunity barriers.
+We hope that by sharing the experiences of individuals with similar circumstances will alleviate their distress through solidarity and information.
+We want to cultivate a sense of belonging for international students who are living in unfamiliar environment.

 ## 🧑‍🤝‍🧑 Who is being empowered?<a name="empowered_Barriers_Across_Borders"></a> ##